-The last responder TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
-If the last responder TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
-If the last responder TXSS was performed using Short SSW packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
-If the last responder TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicate AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
+The last responder TXSS may have been performed using SSW frames, Short SSW packets or EDMG BRP-TX packets.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 0, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 1, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 2, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicate AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CODWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-If the number of sectors for a pair of TX and RX DMG antennas that were received in the last responder TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last responder TXSS is larger than aMinTXSSSectorFBCnt, the BRP frame shall contain feedback for at least aMinTXSSSectorFBCnt received sectors for the pair of TX and RX DMG antennas.
 Otherwise, the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 …

 The last initiator TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
-If the last initiator TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
-If the last initiator TXSS was performed using Short SSW packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
-If the last initiator TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 0, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 1, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 2, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CODWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than , the BRP frame shall contain feedback for at least received sectors for the pair of TX and RX DMG antennas.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than aMinTXSSSectorFBCnt, the BRP frame shall contain feedback for at least aMinTXSSSectorFBCnt received sectors for the pair of TX and RX DMG antennas.
 Otherwise, the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 TGay editor: change the paragraghs (P290L18) as follows (CID 4122, 4246, 4335):